lunaboards-dev/Zorya-BIOS/README.md

 The Zorya BIOS comes built in with support for booting OpenOS, Plan9k, and Tsuki Kernel.
 Other OSes can install their own boot modules.
 The BIOS also has support for network booting and booting Netinstall scripts.
 Also OEFI compliant.

 ## OEFI Compliance
-Zorya is *almost* OEFI complient.
+Zorya is *almost* OEFI and OEFI2.1 complient.
 Report any problems with OEFI.

 OEFI library support: